of AWB Volunteers

 Seattle, WA - various locations

-Many volunteers have shared time and talents on Habitat for Humanity projects over the years – thank you!
+Many volunteers have given their time and talent over the years!
+Thank you!

 AWB has maintained an active relationship with Habitat for Humanity – Seattle/South King County and has been involved with several projects, which in some cases are on-going.